Move (Adam Port and Stryv song)

-"Move" is a song by German DJ Adam Port, American-based producer Stryv and singer Malachiii, released on 7 June 2024 through the label Keinemusik.
+"Move" is a song by German DJ Adam Port and Pakistani-American producer Stryv featuring singer Malachiii.
+It was released on 7 June 2024, through Keinemusik.
 The song went viral on social media after being played at several Keinemusik events.

-A remix version of the song was released on 11 October 2024, with the addition of the American singer Camila Cabello.
+A remix version of the song was released with the addition of the American singer Camila Cabello.
+The song topped the charts in Switzerland, Portugal, Luxembourg, Malta, Moldova, Hungry, Greece, and Belgium.

+Background and release

+"Move" was released on 7 June 2024 through the German record label Keinemusik, being viral on social media due to Keinemusik's events.
+The remixed version of the song, featuring American singer Camila Cabello, was released on 11 October 2024.

-Reception
+Reception and composition

-The song was met with widespread acclaim, with music critics describing it as "irresistible, lilting afrobeats meets melodic house feel", and "follow[ing] the Afro House trail".
+"Move" was met with widespread acclaim, with Rebecca Besnos of When We Dip describing it as "irresistible, lilting Afrobeats meets melodic house feel", and Milan Zeisler of We Rave You as "follow[ing] the Afro House trail".

 Commercial performance

 The song reached number one in the Flanders region of Belgium, Portugal and Switzerland, and the top 10 in Austria, Germany and the Netherlands.
-The song reached the top 10 in the UK following the release of the Camila Cabello remix.
+The song reached the top 10 in the UK, following the release of the Camila Cabello remix.